Frequently Asked Questions

 Will my Heirs be responsible for the debt?

 NO: The Reverse Mortgage is repaid by selling the house once it is no longer your primary residence.
-Because it is a Government backed loan, your heirs are protected from being personally liable for the loan, no matter how much you owe.
+Because it is a HUD backed loan, your heirs are protected from being personally liable for the loan, no matter how much you owe, and any remaining equity still goes to you or your heirs.

 I already have a Reverse Mortgage so is it true that I can't benefit from the recently increased loan limit?